max-mapper/ndarray-stl/readme.md

 ## How it works

 This will work with any voxel data, but I built it to work with another app I made called [Voxel Builder](http://voxelbuilder.com).
-One of the users of DIY.org named burgzt made a [sweet mario](https://diy.org/burgzt/001em5) using it:
+One of the users of DIY.org named burgzt took a [3D Mario](http://voxelsprite.0fps.net/?src=/uploads/50562d83243216d714000002.png) designed by Mikola Lysenko and [made a copy](https://diy.org/burgzt/001em5) in the builder app:

 ![mario](img/mario-builder.png)